OCR-D/ocrd-website/site/en/workflows.md

 and white binarized image is produced.
 This step should separate the background from the foreground.

 The binarization should be at least executed once (on page or block level).
-If you already binarized your image twice on page level, you can skip this step.
+If you already binarized your image twice on page level, and have no large images, you can probably skip this step.

 #### Available processors